jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 As expected, all memorials to Allende from 1973 to 1990 come from outside Chile, including all 15 memorials established during 1973.
 From 1991 onwards, when democracy was restored in Chile, memorials to Allende were slowly being established in the country, though most memorials were still being established outside Chile.

-Inside Chile, the peak number of memorials was reached during Allende's centennial in 2008—of the 15 centennial memorials in the dataset, 6 were established in Chile.
+Inside Chile, the peak number of memorials was reached during Allende's birth centennial in 2008—of the 15 birth centennial memorials in the dataset, 6 were established in Chile.
 From 2008 to 2015, new memorials to Allende were evenly distributed inside and outside Chile.

  During 2023, two of the three identified memorials were established in Chile.
 The other one outside Chile, the main entrance to the OAS headquarters, was most likely named after Allende upon the initiative of the Chilean government.
 This shows that as time goes by, Chile is making up for its overdue respects to its own former president.